 $ catalyst init

-- Select Client and Functions using the space bar.
+- Select Functions using the space bar.
 Press the Enter key to initialize.

-- Select java8 or node10 based on your requirements as the function stack, and press Enter.
+- Select java8 as the stack and press Enter.

-The client directory will be created in the standard structure.
+The Catalyst Java SDK will now be downloaded to your system.
 Catalyst initialization is now complete.

 The functions directory (CATALYST_FUNCTION_HOME) will be created in your project directory (CATALYST_PROJECT_HOME) with the configuration files and dependencies, along with the catalyst.json and a hidden catalyst.rc file.